Rybadour/Spider-Fish/README.markdown

 =======

 1. Build the game.
-1. If on Windows, copy all dlls from `lib` to the same directory as the `spifi_game` executable.
+2. If on Windows, copy all dlls from `lib` to the same directory as the `spifi_game` executable.
+3. Copy images into the same directory as the executable, or if using Visual Studios copy the images into the project directory.
-1. Run the `spifi_game` executable in `build/bin`.
+4. Run the `spifi_game` executable in `build/bin`.

 Directory structure
 =======